 How is an audit for a technology company different to an audit for other types of businesses?

 At Evelyn Partners, we have a team of auditors who deal solely with technology companies.
 We appreciate the unique challenges posed by the technology sector and know how to apply accounting standards specifically to these businesses.
 We also understand the implications of most business decisions.
-For example, a technology company has decided to give share options to its employees but don’t fully consider how this is going to impact the numbers.
+For example, a technology company has decided to issue preference shares but don’t fully consider how this is going to impact the numbers.
 Not many audit firms pick up on the point that even if somebody's investing in equity (which is a shareholder) they could be deemed a creditor from an accounting perspective.
 That has a massive implication.

 What audit services does Evelyn Partners offer for technology firms?